-The development and delivery of course modules depends on a volunteer faculty.
+The development and delivery of course modules depend on a volunteer faculty.
 Tutors might be Public Health professionals who are academic or service-based, and in the current workforce or retired, and can act as:

 Teams of at least 5 people share the load to developer, review or deliver modules.

 As a facilitator, you would spend around 2 hours a week guiding the online discussions - for one of the 5 Topics (over two weeks) that go to make up each Module.
 We ask you to: 1.
 Post a pre-prepared discussion question to open the discussion of the Topic for the students 2.
 Respond to the student postings regularly during the 2-weeks and encourage participation if this is slow 3.
-Summarise the discussions at the end of the 2-weeks There is a guide for online facilitators and a 'course' for new facilitators, if required, to help with the methods of being a good online facilitator.
-Also a Tutors Corner on the course web site for discussions about academic issues We also ask for some of the tutors to help with the setting and marking of assignments
+Summarise the discussions at the end of the 2-weeks.
+There is a guide for online facilitators and a 'course' for new facilitators, if required, to help with the methods of being a good online facilitator.
+Also a Tutors Corner on the course website for discussions about academic issues, we also ask for some of the tutors to help with the setting and marking of assignments

-Module (unit) leader.
+Module leader.
 Each course unit has a unit leader who takes overall responsibility for the unit.
-The roles are performed in conjunction with the Academic Coordinator (Programme Leader) and both are supported by Student Support Officers to whom each student is assigned.
+The roles are performed in conjunction with the Academic Coordinator and both are supported by Student Support Officers to whom each student is assigned.
 Roles include ensuring that the units are appropriately set up to reflect any changes based on feedback from the previous semester, that tutors are assigned as online facilitators to each of the Topics and as assignments markers.
 There will also be some reporting requirements.

 Dissertation supervisor.
-The Dissertation is the final part of the MPH award, and extends over 2 semesters.
-Students can only enrol in this if they have passed 6 modules/units at the Masters level.
+The Dissertation is the final part of the MPH award and extends over 2 semesters.
+Students can only enroll in this if they have passed 8 modules/units at the Masters level.
 The idea is not to perform a research project, but to plan one.
 The role of the academic supervisor includes guiding the student academically through the choice of health problem, the review of the literature and writing up a proposal.
 This is done in conjunction with a module leader who coordinates the dissertation module, and in communication with a local advisor identified by the student.
 The academic supervisor is asked to read draft(s) of the student’s dissertation, provide feedback, and is expected to be accessible by the student and in regular email contact with the student.

 Modules currently offered can be seen here, and those planned or in development include: Environmental health (including Climate change); Violence and Health; Zoonoses and 'one health'; Health informatics.
 Development team members are welcome in each of these.
-Any individual or organisation who would like to join in the process of developing a new module, is invited to suggest a topic to us.
+Any individual or organisation who would like to join in the process of developing a new module is invited to suggest a topic to us.

 What will I get out of being a tutor?